-Just like our previous travels, I was delighted to hear another inspiring story from Mark Anthony, an education student by week days and a boatman on week-ends.
-Though he wasn’t living in an opulent comfort, his eyes were beaming of contentment and happiness while he was sharing his story.
+Just like our previous travels, I was delighted to hear another inspiring story from Mark Anthony, an education student by weekdays and a boatman on week-ends.
+Though he wasn’t living in opulent comfort, his eyes were beaming with contentment and happiness while he was sharing his story.
 Indeed, life is really meaningful!

 Island hopping tip

-To fully enjoy your vacation, take the Island hopping tour which includes dolphin watching at Tañon Strait, snorkeling at the Coral Garden (no goggles, life vest only) and stopover at Manjuyod White Sandbar for lunch and swimming.
-Boat rental is Php3,500 for 15 persons or less and Php5,500 for 16 to 20 persons basically for an entire whole day use from 6:00 am to 4:00 pm.
+To fully enjoy your vacation, take the Island hopping tour which includes dolphin watching at Tañon Strait, snorkeling at the Coral Garden (no goggles, life vest only), and stopover at Manjuyod White Sandbar for lunch and swimming.
+Boat rental is Php3,500 for 15 persons or less and Php5,500 for 16 to 20 persons basically for the entire whole day use from 6:00 am to 4:00 pm.

 We were on a short visit and on the sandbar only.
-But if given an ample time, I will be staying overnight on the hut with my family.
+But if given ample time, I will be staying overnight in the hut with my family.

 In getting there: